zoeyzlee/timezone-converter/README.md

 ### Installation

-1. Clone this repository or download the source code.
+1. Clone this repository or download the source code. run from TimezoneClockConverterApp

+### IMPORTANT NOTE ABOUT DISCREPENCY FROM CHAT GPT CONVO
+- i tried implementing the more complicated features that chat gpt suggested on the 'new-features' branch, but it got very complicated and probably has 1k+ lines of code, so i decided to leave my program simpler. the correct version is in the main branch.
+- all the prompts i asked chat are still valid towards my current program implementation

 ```shell
 git clone https://github.com/yourusername/timezone-converter.git